georgian-io/genai-bootcamp/README.md

 - Install the package: `poetry install`
 - Add a dependency: `poetry add <python-lib>`
 - Where are dependencies specified? `pyproject.toml` include the high level requirements.
 The latests exact versions installed are in `poetry.lock`.

+## Debugging
+- If for some reason `poetry install` fails to install a library try to `pip install <lib>` and then run `poetry install` again.
+This solves 95% of these errors.